Mission & History

 In 2016, Robbyn Scribner joined the team as a researcher and became the UWLP Assistant Director from 2018-2020; a full-time coordinator position was also added to further support the UWLP.
 Hence, with support from key UVU administrators, community supporters, and many donors, Madsen’s statewide projects have extended in scope and reach to promote women of all ages and now incorporate the importance of leadership as well as education.

 In 2020, the Project moved to Utah State University (USU).
 Dr. Madsen was hired as the Inaugural Karen Haight Huntsman Endowed Professor of Leadership in the Jon M. Huntsman School of Business, with a segment of her role designated for working with Extension.
-Kylie Hollingsworth came on as the Project’s Assistant in 2020.
-Funded through a Utah legislative allocation, Angie Kleven joined in 2021 as the Statewide Community Outreach Manager and Dr. Emily Darowski in 2022 as the Associate Director.
+USU provided a Program Assistant in 2020 as well.
+Funded through a Utah legislative allocation, the roles of Associate Director and Statewide Community Outreach Manager were added.

-The 3rd Annual Bolder Way Forward Summit was hosted by the UWLP on June 6, 2025.
-Nearly 850 individuals attended with another 100 joining via Livestream.
+The 3rd Annual Bolder Way Forward Summit was hosted by the UWLP on June 6, 2025, with nearly 1,000 individuals attending.
 This third gathering provided the opportunity to review accomplishments of the first two years and look ahead to next steps.
 Breakout sessions were conducted by spoke and county coalition leaders, with the opportunity to visit impact team tables.